Writing with Cancer Survivors

 We're looking for participants for our study examining the healing effects of writing groups for cancer survivors in Ohio.

-During this free 6-week writing group, participants will have the option to participate in activities, workshops, and a community reading.
+During this free 6-week writing group over Zoom, participants will have the option to participate in activities, workshops, and a community reading.
 The goal of this group is to promote healing and community building.
 Participants will be taking surveys and giving informed consent prior to starting the study.
 Participants will be given gift cards for participating in the study.

 Participants must be over 18 and be free of cancer for at least one year and no more than five years.

-To sign up for this opportunity, please fill out this form: https://forms.gle/2uoCNN7AWXd6JGiSA
+To sign up for this opportunity, please fill out this form.

 Do you have questions or want to chat more about this?
 Email us at email@example.com

 Lit Youngstown aims to pioneer several community focused writing groups in the future.
 The first of these is a writing group for cancer patients and survivors in Mahoning County and is a collaborative project with Yellow Brick Place.
-The 6-week pilot test will be facilitated and researched by Outreach Coordinator, Cassandra Lawton in the Fall of 2021.
+The 6-week pilot test will be facilitated and researched by Outreach Coordinator, Cassandra Lawton in the summer of 2022.

-Yellow Brick Place is a fellow non-profit located in Youngstown, OH.
-The organization provides non-medical services to cancer patients, families and their caregivers free of charge.
-See their website for more details.
+Yellow Brick Place is a fellow non-profit located in Youngstown, providing non-medical services to cancer patients, families and their caregivers free of charge.

 Why this project?

-Cancer is the second leading cause of death in America, and in 2019 in Mahoning County alone, there were 1,424 cases of cancer diagnoses and 624 deaths from cancer.
+Cancer is the second leading cause of death in America, and in 2019 in Mahoning County alone, there were 1,424 cancer diagnoses and 624 deaths.
 There is a need for interventions to help cancer survivors with additional symptoms that come with surviving cancer such as psychological distress like depression, anxiety, and loss of hope.
 Community-based writing groups for cancer survivors have potential to help diminish psychological distress and improve well-being among participants.

 There is little research on the effectiveness of writing groups for cancer survivors.
 This project seeks to help fill the gaps in the research, by answering the following research questions: 1).
 What are some effective ways to teach writing a community-based group for cancer survivors?
 2).
 What correlations exist between specific teaching pedagogies and participant’s well-being scores?
 Through this study design, the pilot test will directly contribute to approximately 15 cancer survivors in the Youngstown area.